Beyond classical Hamilton's Rule. State distribution asymmetry and the dynamics of altruism: When cooperative strategy wins?

-$ $in other case ($r^{\ast }<0$) the rule for cooperation will be always stronger than (\ref{StrongHam}) (see Figure 3 and Figure 4 for plot of the surface $r^{\ast }$).

-Therefore conditions for cooperation are highly affected by the dynamics of the distribution of states.
-In addition we have trade-off between cost and benefits resulting from the cooperative action and the changes of basal mortalities ((\ref{basalC}) and ( \ref{basalN}) in Appendix 1) caused by impact of the focal interaction on the equilibria of the switching dynamics (represented by term $\left( q_{N}^{D}-q_{C}^{D}\right) \left( d_{N}^{D}-d^{R}(N)\right) $ in equation ( \ref{coopX})) leading to the third parameter $S$ (and in effect $D$).
-Summarizing, we obtain formula expressed in terms of Benefit, Cost and the Selfishness/Sacrifice Bonus.
+This case lies between cases from previous subsections.
+This situation may happen when the warning signal does not attract the attention of the predator directly to the cooperative donor, but hidden assorted individuals can be detected with the same probability.
+Therefore, the risk is the same for donor and receivers.
+Figures 11 and 12 show fitness effects and mortality surfaces for $B=0.7$ and $C=0.3$.
+The case of $D=0$ lies between previous cases and produce similar behavior, thus section figures are redundant.

+Summarizing, we obtain a formula expressed in terms of the benefit, the cost, and the cooperator's survival surplus/sacrifice cost.
 The last parameter can describe important biological factors.
-Selfishness/Sacrifice Bonus can occur in many types of problems for example in engaging in the fight to save other individual.
-Passive individual will be safer than all individuals involved in the fight.
-For example, in the mentioned in the beginning problem of predator\ warning signal it may be zero because selfish individual that spotted predator will hide, thus it will behave as individuals warned by Cooperator.
-However, we can imagine the cases, where hidden Noncooperator may have greater survival when all other individuals are exposed and attract the attention of the predator, than in case when everybody are hidden and have the same risk of being catched.
-The above formula takes into account the asymmetry in the distribution of roles.
+The survival surplus/sacrifice cost can arise in many types of problems, for example, in engaging in the fight to save another individual.
+A passive individual is safer than all individuals involved in the fight.
+For example, in the problem of the predator warning signal, this parameter may be zero because a selfish individual who spots a predator hides; thus, it behaves like individuals warned by a cooperator.
+However, we can imagine cases in which hidden noncooperators may have higher survival when all other individuals are exposed and attract the attention of the predator than when everybody is hidden and has the same risk of being caught.

+The formula (\ref{NewHam}) takes into account the asymmetry in the distribution of roles.
 The values of $q_{C}^{R}$ and $q_{N}^{R}$ can be calculated from the equilibria of the equations (\ref{q-C},\ref{q-N}).
-Note that rule for cooperation (\ref{coop2}) in the cases when $Q<1$ will have more complicated form and it will depend on the cooperative gene frequency $ g_{C}$.
+By substituting the obtained equilibria of the switching dynamics we can derive the function describing the fitness approximation in the long term, based on the assumption that the switching dynamics is sufficiently close to the equilibrium.
+We do this for the the simplest case of $D=0$ and the simplest form of the switching dynamics (\ref{q-C}) and (\ref{q-N}) where switching rates $\Lambda ^{R}$ and$\ \Lambda ^{D}$ are constants.
+In effect, we obtain the following formula (detailed derivation in Appendix 9b):

+Then, the complexity dramatically increases compared to the classical Hamilton's rule $\left( p_{C}^{R}-p_{N}^{R}\right) B>C$ even in this simplest possible case.
+In more realistic cases where switching rates are functions describing the mechanism responsible for role switching, the situation can be even more complex.
+However, note that the underlying dynamic model is still tractable and can be used instead of a static approach leading to the complex rules.